 Our corporate partners at Hugh James, Jon Fernandez Lewis and Gerallt Jones led a large supporting team on the project advising Celtic Manor Resort and the joint venture company on the agreement.

-Commenting on the landmark deal:
+Commenting on the landmark deal, Gerallt said:

 “We are delighted to have advised on this landmark deal for the Celtic Manor Resort and Wales,” they said.
 “Both have a tremendous track record of attracting and hosting major events and the new convention centre will further enhance this; positioning the Resort and ICC Wales as premier UK destinations for business and political conferences, summits and exhibitions.”